samirbije/react-jest-sinon/README.md

 Note: Please make sure all above installation requirements are met for smooth running of the app.

 1. Go to the project folder inside Apache htdocs folder using terminal.
-2. Go to the frontend folder
+2. Go to the client folder
 3. Run the command yarn install
 4. Run the command yarn run build
 5. Run the command yarn start.